mszoernyi/poker-croupier/README.md

 If you wish to hold a poker tournament than there is another script - `croupier/script/start.rb` - that you can modify and run.
 It let's you specify the log file, and the hosts and ports for each player.

-## For Java developers
-see the [player / java](https://github.com/devill/poker-croupier/tree/master/player/java) directory for further instructions

 ## Watching the results

 During a gameplay the croupier collects all game related data and serialize it into the `log/` directory.
 You can replay any of them with the visual spectator.
 Just start it: